gchamon/uvc/README.md

 2. Get familiar with what this repo is supposed to do.
 Read `apply.sh` and the `*.patch` file.
 3. Optionally, if on archlinux, read what `archlinus-deploy.sh` does.
 4. Make sure your kernel is supported.
 5. Audit this repository.
-Download the linux sourcecode from `torvalds/linux`, checkout the tag related to your kernel version and run `diff --recursive ...` passing both repository folders.
+Download the linux sourcecode from `torvalds/linux`, checkout the tag related to your kernel version and run `diff --recursive ...` passing both this repo folder and `drivers/media/usb/uvc` inside `linux` repository folder.

 ## Dependencies